 Online: Signifies you're available to answer chats.

 Away: Signifies internally to other agents that you're away from your computer.
-You can still serve chat requests when your status is Away.
+You can still get incoming chat requests and serve chats when your status is Away.

 Invisible: Lets you log into the dashboard but not be visible online.
 You can still get incoming chat requests and serve chats if your status is Invisible.